DollieWP/dollie/core/Extras/dollie-setup/readme.txt

 * OpenLab: Fixed incorrect "Recent Docs" and "Recent Discussions" subheaders when WordPress is installed in a subdirectory.
 * OpenLab: Improved language regarding "Professor(s)" in group headers.
 * OpenLab: Fix bug that could prevent site admins from accessing Dashboard > Plugins in some cases.
-* Improvements to the behavior of network-activated DOLLIE_SETUP plugins.
+* Improvements to the behavior of network-activated Dollie plugins.
 * Fixed bug in WP-CLI tools that caused theme update to unzip to wrong location in some cases.
 * Improved compatibility with Multi-Network setups.
 * Updated plugins (Agency): BuddyPress 4.4.0, BuddyPress Docs 2.1.3, BuddyPress Group Email Subscription 3.9.4, BP Reply By Email 1.0-RC8